itzCozi/devbox/docs/src/content/docs/docs/cli.md

   - Installed package snapshots:
     - apt: manually installed packages pinned as `name=version`
     - pip: `pip freeze` output
-    - npm/yarn/pnpm: globally installed packages as `name@version`
+    - npm/yarn/pnpm: globally installed packages as `name@version` (Yarn global versions are detected from Yarn's global dir)
+  - Registries and sources for reproducibility:
+    - pip: `index-url` and `extra-index-url`
+    - npm/yarn/pnpm: global registry URLs
+    - apt: `sources.list` lines, snapshot base URL if present, and OS release codename
 - If `devbox.json` exists in the workspace, includes its `setup_commands` for context.

 This snapshot is meant for sharing and audit.
 It does not currently drive `devbox up` automatically; continue to use `devbox.json` plus the simple `devbox.lock` command list for replay.
 A future `devbox restore` may apply `devbox.lock.json` directly.